domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 So we beat on, boats against the current, borne back ceaselessly into the past. --F. Scott Fitzgerald, Novelist

-A watt saved is better than a watt generated, which is better than a watt generated and then stored. --Ryan A. Desharnais, Engineer (personal conversation)
+A watt saved is better than a watt generated, which is better than a watt generated and then stored. --Ryan D., Engineer (personal conversation)

 Moral law is an invention of (wo)mankind for the disenfranchisement of the powerful in favor of the weak. --Cormac McCarthy, Novelist